Skip to content

 SPI Communication

-• Clock Speed: Maximum clock speed of 5.5 MHz, for a max transfer rate of 125 kB/s
+• Clock Speed: Maximum clock speed of 5.5 MHz

 • Connector: 6-pin 1mm pitch JST connector for I²C, UART, and SPI